a.k.a. dullbananas

 No one deserves the death penalty.

 Today's monetary economic system is repulsive, even if it's the best system so far.
 Nearly everything the government does to it is bandaid solutions, and it's hard for me to know which bandaid solutions to support.
-I am interested in The Venus Project but my opinion of it is complicated.
+I am interested in The Venus Project (founded by Jacque Fresco) but my opinion of it is complicated.
 The government should stop doing things that unjustly hinder progress away from use of money, such as property tax and patents.

 Politicians are obligated to declare and pursue a goal of abortions never happening.
 "Safe, legal, rare" is not okay.
 Abortion bans must be carefully designed to not make doctors afraid of getting in trouble for something other than abortion.